getgrav/grav-learn/pages/03.themes/07.asset-manager/docs.md

     category: docs
 ---

 A new feature introduced in Grav 0.9.0 was the **Asset Manager** to unify the interface throughout Grav for adding and managing **CSS** and **JavaScript**.
-The primary purpose of the Asset Manager is to simplify the process of adding assets from themes and plugins while providing enhanced capabilities such as ordering, and providing an **Asset Pipeline** that can be used to **minify** and **compress** assets to reduce the number of browser requests, and also the overall size of the assets.
+The primary purpose of the Asset Manager is to simplify the process of adding assets from themes and plugins while providing enhanced capabilities such as ordering, and providing an **Asset Pipeline** that can be used to **minify**, **compress** and **inline** assets to reduce the number of browser requests, and also the overall size of the assets.

 The Asset Manager is just a class that is available throughout Grav via the plugin event hooks, but also directly in themes via Twig calls.